IBM/code-engine-microservices/README.md

 ![](img/code_engine_instances.png)

-4. Open up a second window of your web browser side by side with the first window and go to `https://load.fun.cloud.ibm.com` For the URL to enter, copy/paste the `https://ui.<NAMESPACE>.<REGION>.codeengine.appdomain.cloud` URL that is used to access the Bee Travels application.
+4. Open up a second window of your web browser side by side with the first window and go to [https://load.fun.cloud.ibm.com](https://load.fun.cloud.ibm.com) to access the IBM load generator tool.
+For the URL to enter, copy/paste the `https://ui.<NAMESPACE>.<REGION>.codeengine.appdomain.cloud` URL that is used to access the Bee Travels application.
 You can also retrieve this URL from your first web browser URL by copying the URL from the `Open Application URL` button.

 ![](img/code_engine_url.png)